Simplified Chinese characters: Inconsistencies

-Distribution and use
+Distribution

 The People's Republic of China and Singapore generally use simplified characters.
-They appear very sparingly in printed text produced in Hong Kong, Macau, Taiwan, and overseas Chinese communities, although they are becoming more prevalent as China opens to the world.
-Conversely, the mainland is seeing an increase in the use of traditional forms, where they are often used on signs, and in logos, blogs, dictionaries, and scholarly works.
+They appear very sparingly in texts originating in Hong Kong, Macau, Taiwan, and overseas Chinese communities, although they are becoming more prevalent as mainland China becomes more integrated globally.

 Mainland China

-The Law of the People's Republic of China on the National Common Language and Characters implies simplified Chinese as the standard script, with traditional Chinese being used for purposes such as ceremonies, cultural purposes (e.g. calligraphy), decoration, publications and books on ancient literature and poetry, and research purposes.
-Traditional Chinese remains ubiquitous on buildings predating the promotion of simplified characters, such as former government buildings, religious buildings, educational institutions, and historical monuments.
-Traditional Chinese is also often used for commercial purposes, such as shopfront displays and advertisements.
+The Law of the People's Republic of China on the National Common Language and Characters implies that simplified Chinese characters are the country's standard script, with traditional Chinese being used for purposes such as ceremonies, cultural purposes such as calligraphy, for decoration, in publications and books on ancient literature and poetry, and for research purposes.
+Traditional characters remain ubiquitous on buildings that predate the promotion of simplified characters, such as former government buildings, religious buildings, educational institutions, and historical monuments.
+Traditional characters are also often used for commercial purposes, such as in shopfront displays and advertisements.

 As part of the one country, two systems model, the PRC has not attempted to force Hong Kong or Macau into using simplified characters.
 The PRC tends to print material intended for people in Hong Kong, Macau and Taiwan, and overseas Chinese in traditional characters.
-For example, it prints versions of the People's Daily in traditional characters and both the People's Daily and Xinhua websites have versions in traditional characters using Big5 encoding.
-Mainland companies selling products in Hong Kong, Macau and Taiwan use traditional characters on their displays and packaging to communicate with consumers (the reverse is true as well).
+For example, versions of the People's Daily are printed in traditional characters, and both People's Daily and Xinhua have traditional character versions of their website available, using Big5 encoding.
+Mainland companies selling products in Hong Kong, Macau and Taiwan use traditional characters in order to communicate with consumers; the reverse is also true.

 Dictionaries published in mainland China generally show both simplified and their traditional counterparts.
 In digital media, many cultural phenomena imported from Hong Kong and Taiwan into mainland China, such as music videos, karaoke videos, subtitled movies, and subtitled dramas, use traditional Chinese characters.

 Hong Kong

-Textbooks, official statements, newspapers, including the PRC-funded media, show no signs of moving to simplified Chinese characters.
-However, some students may opt to use the simplified form when taking notes or doing test papers to write faster.
+Textbooks, official statements, and newspapers show no signs of moving to simplified Chinese characters, including state-funded media.
+However, for example, Hong Konger students sometimes opt to write with simplified characters when taking notes or while taking exams, in order to write faster.

-It is common for Hong Kong people to learn traditional Chinese characters in school, and some simplified Chinese in passing (either through reading mainland-published books or other media).
-For use on computers, however, people tend to type Chinese characters using a traditional character set such as Big5.
-In Hong Kong, as well as elsewhere, it is common for people who use both sets to do so because it is much easier to convert from the traditional character set to the simplified character set because of the usage of the aforementioned methods 8 and 9 of simplification.
+It is common for Hong Kongers to learn traditional Chinese characters in school, as well as some simplified characters incidentally, usually by consuming media produced on the mainland.
+For use on computers, however, people tend to type Chinese characters using an IME with a traditional character set, such as Big5.
+In Hong Kong, as well as elsewhere, it is common for people to use both sets, due to the ease of conversion between the two sets.